brian-ngyn/brian-ngyn/README.md

 ### Hey there! 👋
 #### **I'm Brian**
-↳ Software Engineering Student at the University of Calgary
+↳ Software Engineering & Data Science Student at the University of Calgary

 ↳ Looking for new opportunities and seeking ways to develop my skillset